NVIDIA Vs. The Media ft. GamersNexus

 use AI to write their own driver software now or their own software or something like that.

+And, you know, this is their number one focus.
 It's what they're making the most, I guess, investor money on.

 So they're focused on it.
+The concern I have is

 it's one thing to sort of let the consumer hardware side

+dwindle or get less competitive effort.
 It's another thing to, in my opinion, sort of drag the entire industry down with it as they shift focus to the higher revenue AI side.

 Right.

 When you say drag them down, how do you mean?
+I mean things like trying to,

+in my opinion, control the media narrative and shape it.
 Like that, that to me goes beyond, okay, we don't care much about consumer.

-But you know, don't screw all the rest of us over at the same time.
+But don't screw all the rest of us over at the same time.
+And do you think that they're abandoning consumer or is it just

-And do you think that they're abandoning consumer, or is it just they are they are focusing on the shiny object of the day?
+they are focusing on the shiny object of the day?

 I

 don't know Jensen Juan personally.
+My read on him, though,

 I feel like it's unlikely he would want to abandon something he already has.
+Right.

 Even if it's only out of maybe sort of pride.
+And so I don't think they'll abandon it.

 I do think they're focusing on AI.
+It's just that

-I don't know, I mean, they have like 92% market share and consumer GPUs now, according to John Petty Research.
+I don't know, I mean, they have like 92% market share in consumer GPUs now, according to John Petty Research.
+So it's just like they can, it's a monopoly.

-Well, that's, it feels, I would say there was an opportunity for someone to come in, but based on everything you've shown with like amd recently even on the low end it just it doesn't feel it almost feels like consumer graphics are being
+Well, that's, it feels, I would say there was an opportunity for someone to come in, but based on everything you've shown with like AMD recently, even on the low end, it just, it doesn't feel, it almost feels like consumer graphics are being

 Yeah, I think Intel is a good barometer here because Intel decided to get into consumer GPU and they're new to it.